-This guide explains how to send transactional messages to individuals with custom data from your server.
+This guide explains how to send transactional messages (push, email, or SMS) with OneSignal’s API using custom data and user identifiers.

 {